 Did you Know that County Will Books Contain Interesting Information about your Families?

 There are yet many old homesteads and barns which

 dot the American countryside and serve as reminders of past days and times.
 This agricultural scene may appear rather primitive,

-yet it was the bread basket of the American dream and the foundation upon which industry and invention was borne.
+yet it was the breadbasket of the American dream and the foundation upon which industry and invention were borne.

-All county will books contain some pretty interesting information about our families.
+All county will book contain some pretty interesting information about our families.
 Did you know that

 freedom.
 Then, a visit to the old homestead makes good sense and creates a feeling of pride and appreciation.